onzfonz/comp227/src/content/2/en/part2d.md

 ![2.17 window confirm feature screeshot](../../images/2/24e.png)

 The associated resource for a group in the backend can be deleted by making an HTTP DELETE request to the resource's URL.
-If we are deleting e.g. a group who has the `id` 2, we would have to make an HTTP DELETE request to the URL ***localhost:3001/groups/2***.
+If we are deleting e.g. a group that has the `id` 2, we would have to make an HTTP DELETE request to the URL ***localhost:3001/groups/2***.
 No data is sent with the request.

 You can make an HTTP DELETE request with the [axios](https://github.com/axios/axios) library in the same way that we make all of the other requests.